-Summer 2020 has been weird, but good, but also weird.
-It's been the summer of the staycation and Ontario road trips are the new essential travel.
-And as much as we love both of those things, let's face it, summer 2020 calls for a 2.0 version.
-So we're packing our swimsuits and heading to the retro town of Sauble Beach for a little R&R and a lobster roll by the heated pool at the newest June Motel, Sauble Beach.
+A pandemic summer is weird, but good, but also weird.
+It's been the summer of the Ontario staycation and cabins/cottages all over the province are having a moment.
+And as much as we love both of those things, we're also in the need of something with a little more razzle-dazzle... and rosé.
+So we're packing our swimsuits and heading to the retro town of Sauble Beach for a little R&R and a lobster roll by the heated pool at the newest June Motel in Sauble Beach.

 This is the second motel adventure by best friends in business and in life April Brown and Sarah Sklash, who share a passion for discovering new travel destinations, good design and, of course, good wine.
 After renovating and creating the insanely popular June Motel in Prince Edward County, minutes away from some of the best wineries in P.E.C., it was time to do it all over again — except bigger.